austinchitmon/personal-site/blog/hello-blog.md

 Verifying integration with an Obsidian vault inside the `public` folder of this website's repo.

 This should allow me to write posts using Obsidian, save as a static file in this website's repo, integrating it into the git workflow, then serving it in Chittyblog using `ngx-markdown`.

+**Update 08/26/2026**

+I figured out how to use the `gray-matter` package to allow for my node script to read front-matter content.
+The "How it works" section has been updated with this info!

 ## How it works :page_facing_up: